aslezar/Distributed-Chat-Appication/README.md

 # Distributed Chat Application | VibeTalk

-The backend is distributed and horizontally scalable using RabbitMQ for message parsing.In the backend, I'm using Socket.io, Redis (cache), and RabbitMQ (message buffering).
+The backend is distributed and horizontally scalable using RabbitMQ for message parsing.
+Technology used in backend Socket.io, Redis (cache), and RabbitMQ (message buffering).
 The servers don't need to maintain consistency with each other.
 It is all handled by RabbitMQ Queue Bindings.
 See [Architecture](#architecture).

 ## Features